epicchainlabs/epicchain-devkit-dotnet/src/EpicChain.SmartContract.Testing/README.md

 # EpicChain.SmartContract.Testing

-The **EpicChain.SmartContract.Testing** project is designed to facilitate the development of unit tests for smart contract developers in neo, it does not require the project to be done in C#, as it is possible to export artifacts from an `Abi`.
+The **EpicChain.SmartContract.Testing** project is designed to facilitate the development of unit tests for smart contract developers in epicchain, it does not require the project to be done in C#, as it is possible to export artifacts from an `Abi`.

 ## Table of Contents